-The Versant 70 is a reliable and versatile model that is on the lighter side of fully featured backpacking packs.
-The Versant does this without having to cut many corners when it comes to its suspension, durability, or its inclusion of a host of well-designed features.
-Features like its U-shaped zippered access panel give the Versant a duffel-like feel with the comfort of a true backpacking pack.
+The Versant 70 is a reliable and versatile model that doesn't cut any corners when it comes to its durability or features.
+Its zippered access panel gives the Thule Versant 70 a duffel-like feel with the comfort of a true backpacking pack.
 It also comes with a removable rain cover and wholly submersible and removable waterproof waist belt pocket.
-These are the reasons this model wins our award for best travel pack; not only does it allow you to stay organized, but it's an ideal model for all applications, even if you plan to use it exclusively on the trail for multi-day backpacking trips.
+Though it doesn't win an award, it remains an awesome pack even if you want to use it exclusively on the trail for multi-day backpacking trips.

 Our testing squad found that the Versant 70 provided above average overall comfort on extended multi-day trips while backpacking or mountaineering in the summer.
-Its waist belt, while marginally on the stiffer side, is supportive and its shape helped it to wrap nicely around bony hips without much discomfort.
+The pack's stiff waist belt is supportive, and its shape helped it to wrap nicely around bony hips without much discomfort.

-This model's shoulder straps are on the narrower and thinner profile side, but our testers found they were more comfortable than expected and very nicely articulated.
-In fact, a handful of our smaller testers noted that they preferred them when compared to some models with wider, softer, and less articulated models like the Deuter ARC Lite.
-Overall, this model performed well, though it was bested by its competitors.
-This was primarily because its shoulder straps weren't quite as comfortable as others when it came to carrying heavier loads (45+ pounds) all day.
+This model's shoulder straps are on the narrower and thinner side as well, but our testers found they were more comfortable than expected and very nicely articulated.
+A handful of our smaller testers noted that they preferred them when compared to some models with wider, softer, and less articulated straps.
+Overall, this pack performs well, though its competitors bested it.
+This outcome was primarily because its shoulder straps weren't quite as comfortable as others when it came to carrying heavier loads of 45+ pounds.

-At 4 lbs 3 ounces, the Versant 70 is one of the lighter fully featured packs in our review.
-While it's not as light as competitors like the REI Flash 65 or the Osprey Volt 60, it certainly has a more robust suspension than either of those models.
+At 4 pounds 3 ounces, the Versant 70 is pretty average in terms of weight.
 It has also been outfitted with several more pockets, provides a higher level of durability, and offers better access.

 Features and Ease of Use

-The lid of the Versant 70 is one of the more straightforward designs to use and look for items in.
-Instead of a zippered opening on the side of the lid like many models, the Versant's zipper wraps around on three sides in a flat "U" shape, allowing its user to see essentially everything inside, making it much simpler to find smaller items.
+The lid of the Versant 70 has a straightforward design.
+Instead of a zippered opening on the side of the lid like many models, this pack's zipper wraps around on three sides in a flat "U" shape, allowing its user to see everything inside, making it much simpler to find smaller items.

-The sides of the lid did an excellent job of containing items; however, if the lid was super packed, objects would occasionally fall out.
+The sides of the lid do an excellent job of containing items; however, if the lid were super packed, objects would occasionally fall out.
 Generally, this wasn't a big problem, especially if we didn't pack to the brim.
 There is also a second, smaller zippered pocket on the top section of the lid for our most essential items that we want to keep safe.

-The Versant's water bottle pockets point forward and make it easy to grab a bottle on-the-fly while hiking down the trail - all without having to take off our pack.
-Putting the bottle back in wasn't difficult, just something that takes practice and getting used to.
-It comparable to several of the Osprey models or the Gregory Baltoro.
+This pack's water bottle pockets point forward and make it easy to grab a bottle on-the-fly while hiking down the trail - all without having to take off the pack.
+Putting the bottle back in wasn't difficult, just something that takes practice.

-The Versant features two zippered waist belt pockets.
-One is pretty typical of most other backpacking packs and is suitable for snacks or bars.
-The additional pocket is unique; it is a removable and wholly submersible and waterproof pocket that closes with a roll-top design.
-While this pocket took a little more effort to get into than a traditional pocket, all of our testers preferred it, as it was a safe, dry place to keep a small to mid-sized smartphone or point-and-shoot camera.
+The Versant 70 features two zippered waist belt pockets.
+One is pretty typical of most other backpacking packs and is suitable for snacks.
+The additional pocket is unique; it is a removable and wholly waterproof pocket that closes with a roll-top design.
+While this pocket took a little more effort to get into than a traditional pocket, all of our testers preferred it, as it was a safe, dry place to keep a smartphone or point-and-shoot camera.

-The Versant also comes with a built-in rain cover — and a pretty nice one to boot (it is full-sized and covers the entire pack).
-It is waterproof and effective at keeping our pack dry on several occasions.
+This pack also comes with a built-in rain cover — and a pretty nice one to boot.
+It is waterproof and was effective at keeping our pack dry on several occasions.
 It is also held tightly in place by toggle pass through loop attachment points.
 Overall, it stayed on our pack in higher winds better than a majority of aftermarket models.
-The rain cover is also removable for trips with more pleasant forecasts.
-While becoming the standard among backpacking packs, this model's reverse pull buckles are exceptional and make tightening the waist belt a "cinch".
+The rain cover is also removable.
+While becoming the standard among backpacking packs, this model's reverse pull buckles are exceptional and make tightening the waist belt a "cinch."

-We liked many of the features on this pack; a few exceptions were its top lid which can be converted into a shoulder sling pack.
+We liked many of the features on this pack; a few exceptions were its top lid which can convert into a shoulder sling pack.
 While a decent idea, we found it was a little over-engineered, and we rarely noticed ourselves using it.
 Maybe you might see yourself getting some use out of it.
-The same could be said about this models ice axe loops/trekking pole holders.
-They are too far apart to be used for most ice axes that are 60cm and shorter and are overly complicated for the rare times we wanted to carry our trekking poles on our packs.
-In real-world use, we naturally found it more convenient to simply run both poles underneath the side compression straps instead of attaching one individually, via a more time consuming and complex system.
+You could say the same about this model's ice axe loops/trekking pole holders.
+They are too far apart for most ice axes that are 60cm and shorter and are overly complicated for the rare times we wanted to carry our trekking poles on our packs.
+In real-world use, we naturally found it more convenient to run both poles underneath the side compression straps instead of attaching one individually, via a more time consuming and complex system.

-The Versant offers around four inches of vertical adjustment range in its back panel and roughly two inches of adjustment on each side (four inches total) in its waist belt girth.
-This is marginally more than most of the pack's feature.
+The Versant 70 offers around four inches of vertical adjustment range in its back panel and roughly two inches of adjustment on each side (four inches total) in its waist belt girth.

-Its narrow shoulder straps were a plus for narrower shouldered folks or ladies that have a longer torso and are considering this "men's" model.
+Its narrow shoulder straps are a plus for narrower shouldered folks.

-The Thule Versant is a very versatile pack that is durable and packed full of features but still has a slightly below average weight.
-We love its huge zippered access panel that made finding deeply buried items a cinch.
-While its shoulder straps were a little thinner and lower profile than most, this pack's suspension more than made up for it; as long as our loads weren't too heavy, our entire review team loved the feel of the extremely ergonomic shoulder straps.
-We found it was ideal for travel applications where we would use this pack more or less as a duffel bag — and a comfortable one to carry, to boot!
+The Thule Versant 70 is a durable pack full of features that still manages to maintain a pretty reasonable weight.
+We love its large zippered access panel that makes finding deeply buried items a cinch.
+While its shoulder straps are a little thinner and lower profile than most, this pack's suspension makes up for it; as long as your load isn't too heavy.
+Our entire review team loves the feel of the extremely ergonomic shoulder straps.
+We found it was ideal for travel applications where we would use this pack more or less as a duffel bag — and a comfortable one to carry to boot!